csc-training/Kielipankki/slides/puhti_jupyter_intro.md

 * You tell a web interface what resources you want, and they appear at your fingertips

-* You may have to wait for the resources to be come available, especially if you asked for a lot
+* You may have to wait for the resources to become available, especially if you asked for a lot

 * The full Puhti environment, with file system and software modules available